adhi2k/QRdecomposition/README.md

 ### Gram-Schmidt Method
 ```
 #Program to QR decomposition using the Gram-Schmidt method
-#Developed by: your name : Harish Gowtham E
+#Developed by: your name : Sri Muthazhagan P
-#RegisterNumber: 2305002009
+#RegisterNumber: 2305002024

 import numpy as np